MiDevel/mcell-webapp/ROADMAP.md

 # Critical todos

-- Drawing on mobile devices is practically impossible because the canvas is being scrolled.

 # Other todos

 - Add full screen mode.
 - Bug: some selection operations do not go to Undo/Redo buffer as they should.
 - Bug: when opening a new pattern the old selection stays active.
-Just remove it.
+Just trash it.
-- In draw mode Delete should delete selected cells.
-- In draw mode ^X should cut selected cells.
 - Clean up the css styling, it's a mess.
 Remove redundant styles.
-- Create unit tests for the code.
 - Create one common css file for all dialogs.
 - Create a nicer Light theme for the UI.
 The Dark mode is probably good enough.
 - Add 'Global Edit' tool - shift the pattern, center it, replace states, etc.